flame-engine/flame/doc/audio.md

 `playLongAudio/loopLongAudio` allows for audios of any length to be played, but they do create frame rate drop, and the looped audio will have a small gap between iterations.

-You can use [the `Bgm` class (via `FlameAudio.bgm`)](bgm.md) to play looping background music tracks.
+You can use [the `Bgm` class](bgm.md) (via `FlameAudio.bgm`) to play looping background music tracks.
 The `Bgm` class lets Flame manage the auto pausing and resuming of background music tracks when pausing/resuming the game.

 The file formats that have been tested and works are MP3, OGG and WAV.

-This bridge library uses [audioplayers](https://github.com/luanpotter/audioplayer) in order to allow for playing multiple sounds simultaneously (crucial in a game).
+This bridge library (flame_audio) uses [audioplayers](https://github.com/luanpotter/audioplayer) in order to allow for playing multiple sounds simultaneously (crucial in a game).
 You can check the link for a more in-depth explanation.

 Finally, you can pre-load your audios.
 Audios need to be stored in the memory the first time they are requested; therefore, the first time you play each mp3 you might get a delay.
 In order to